Apereo-Learning-Analytics-Initiative/LearningAnalyticsProcessor/src/main/resources/extracts/README.md

     * University Standing {0 = Probation, 1 = Regular standing, 2 = Semester honors, 3 = Semester honors and dean list}
     * Enrollment {-1 and 0 changed to 1}
     * Letter Grade

-        4 = A
+            4.0 = A
-        3.7=A-
+            3.7 = A-
-        3.3=B+
+            3.3 = B+
-        3 = B
+            3.0 = B
-        2.7=B-
+            2.7 = B-
-        2.3=C+
+            2.3 = C+
-        2 = C
+            2.0 = C
-        1.7=C-
+            1.7 = C-
-        1 = D
+            1.0 = D
-        0 = F
+            0.0 = F
             null = I or W

 2. Aptitude score
    Defined as the SAT composite score or the converted ACT to SAT score.
 In  the cases in which students have  both SAT and ACT scores, the  SAT score will remain

 3. Age
    Converted from the birth date, expressed in years.

 4. Tool_Usage
    The count of number of times each of the tool are accessed in the course site Missing values recoded to 0.

 5. Academic Success
    Defined as students completing the course within the normal timeframe and receiving a grade of C or better.
    1 = Grade Below C
    2 = Grade of C or better